Glenwood, New South Wales

-Glenwood is a semi-rural suburb in the state of New South Wales, Australia.
-Glenwood is located around 46 kilometres north-west of the Sydney central business district in the local government area of the City of Blacktown.
+Glenwood is a suburb in the state of New South Wales, Australia.
+Glenwood is located around 30 kilometres north-west of the Sydney central business district in the local government area of the City of Blacktown.

 History

 Glenwood takes its name from an historic property in the area, named 'Glenwood Park' in the 1940s, but previously known as Norfolk Vale (1846–1882), and Sorrento (1882–1941).
 It was formally recognised as a suburb in 1996.

 It is noted as the first site to be developed within the Rouse Hill Development area.

 Heritage listings

 Glenwood has a heritage-listed site, which is: